rzn0/repostn-t/README.md

     *(Watch this step carefully for any errors, especially during `numpy` or `opencv-python` installation.
 Install system prerequisites mentioned in Requirements if needed.)*

 4.  **Configure Environment Variables:**
-    *   Create a new `.env` file in the root directory of the bot.
+    *   Copy the example environment file (if provided, e.g., `.env.example`) or create a new `.env` file in the root directory.
     *   **Edit the `.env` file:**
         ```dotenv
         # Discord Bot Token (REQUIRED) - Get from Discord Developer Portal